Versa-Sketch/project-bible-way/API_SPECIFICATION.md

 - `profile_picture_url` (string) - URL to user's profile picture (empty string if not set)
 - `followers_count` (integer) - Number of followers
 - `is_following` (boolean) - Whether the authenticated user is following this user
+- `conversation_id` (string or null) - The ID of the DIRECT conversation between the authenticated user and this user.
+Returns `null` if no conversation exists yet
 - `total_count` (integer) - Total number of matching users (may be more than returned results)
 - `query` (string) - The original search query